-Description Fair value as at 31 December \$'000 Valuation technique Unobservable inputs Relationship of unobservable inputs to fair value Sensitivity of the input to fair value 2020 A 2% increase in the discount rate would result in a decrease in fair value Loan to Starcity, Discounted cash The higher the discount rate, the by \$114,000, and a 2% decrease in the discounted rate would result in a increase at FVTPL 5,473 flow Discount rate lower the fair value in fair value by \$118,000 A 10% increase/decrease in the capital Unquoted equity Net assets Capital value per The higher the capital value, the value would result in an security, at FVOCI 1,286 value square metre of land area higher the fair value increase/decrease in fair value by \$660,000.
+Description Fair value as at 31 December \$'000 Valuation technique Unobservable inputs Relationship of unobservable inputs to fair value Sensitivity of the input to fair value 2021 The higher the A 2% increase/decrease in the discount Loan to Starcity, Discounted cash discount rate, the rate would result in a decrease/increase in at FVTPL 6,135 flows Discount rate lower the fair value fair value by \$122,700.
+A 10% increase/decrease in the capital Unquoted equity Capital value per The higher the value would result in an security, at Net assets square metre of capital value, the increase/decrease in fair value by FVOCI 1,046 value land area higher the fair value \$537,000.